uwspstar/20-Day-Challenge-List/Network Protocols/Day2_03_SSO with SAML.md

 ### Understanding Single Sign-On (SSO) with SAML: A Step-by-Step Guide

 Single Sign-On (SSO) is a powerful authentication method that allows users to access multiple applications with one set of login credentials.
-The image illustrates the SSO process using Security Assertion Markup Language (SAML), which is widely used for enabling SSO, particularly in enterprise environments.
+The SSO process using Security Assertion Markup Language (SAML), which is widely used for enabling SSO, particularly in enterprise environments.

 #### Step-by-Step Explanation